Jay-boo/Shiny-App-FLORES/README.md

 -> `init_report_imports.R` : update the report of importations in `inputs/report_imports.csv`

--> `update.R` : Detect the new importations to process
+-> `update.R` : Detects the new importations to process

 -> `app.R` : server part of the application made with `Rshiny`